-Key witnesses appear at third public Trump impeachment hearing

-WASHINGTON (Reuters) - Four more witnesses were set to appear on Tuesday in the third public hearing of the House of Representatives impeachment inquiry against President Donald Trump including two - Alexander Vindman and Kurt Volker - who previously have offered contrasting testimony behind closed doors.
+White House official criticizes Trump call, decries 'cowardly' attacks

+WASHINGTON (Reuters) - A White House official testified in the impeachment inquiry against President Donald Trump on Tuesday that the president’s phone call urging Ukraine’s leader to investigate Trump’s political rivals was improper and blasted what he called “cowardly” attacks on witnesses in the investigation.

-Vindman, an Army lieutenant colonel and the White House National Security Council’s top Ukraine expert, and Volker, the former U.S. special envoy to Ukraine, are scheduled to testify before the House of Representatives Intelligence Committee in the impeachment probe focusing on Trump’s dealings with Ukraine.
+Army Lieutenant Colonel Alexander Vindman, the White House National Security Council’s top Ukraine expert, testified at the third public hearing in the impeachment effort before the House of Representatives Intelligence Committee.

+Vindman, who along with other witnesses has been publicly criticized by Trump, also told lawmakers that “vile character attacks” against public servants testifying in the impeachment inquiry were “reprehensible,” urging Americans to be “better than callow and cowardly attacks.”
+Vindman, an Iraq war veteran, appeared at the hearing wearing his Army uniform and medals.

+Vindman did not specifically mention Trump when he referred to “cowardly attacks.”
+Some Trump allies in the conservative media have questioned Vindman’s loyalty to the United States.

+“It is improper for the president of the United States to demand a foreign government investigate a U.S. citizen and political opponent,” Vindman said in his opening statement in the second week of public hearings.

-Testifying alongside Vindman in a morning session is Jennifer Williams, an aide to Vice President Mike Pence.
-Testifying alongside Volker in an afternoon session is former National Security Council Russia expert Tim Morrison.
+Three other witnesses were scheduled to testify at Tuesday’s hearing: Kurt Volker, the former U.S. special envoy to Ukraine; Jennifer Williams, an aide to Vice President Mike Pence; and former National Security Council Russia expert Tim Morrison.

 The inquiry focuses on a July 25 phone call in which Trump asked Ukrainian President Volodymyr Zelenskiy to carry out two investigations that would benefit him politically including one targeting Democratic political rival Joe Biden.
 The other involved a debunked conspiracy theory embraced by some Trump allies that Ukraine, not Russia, interfered in the 2016 U.S. election.